 The bridge collapsed under the weight of hundreds of people, police said.

-Rescuers took 20 women and 12 men to a hospital, police said.
+Rescuers took 20 women and 12 men to a hospital, police added.

 The pictures also showed the bridge was just a few yards above the water, contrary to earlier reports that it spanned a gorge with the river as far as 100 feet below.
-Watch images of the collapsed bridge »
+Watch what rescuers are up against »